Puff Johnson: Career

 In 1994, Johnson performed the song "What Child Is This" on the Christmas compilation Joyful Christmas, followed by the Donny Hathaway cover "Someday We'll All Be Free" which appeared on soundtrack for The Promised Land.
-In 1995, she appeared on rapper Tupac Shakur's song "Me Against the World", which was featured on the Bad Boys movie soundtrack and appeared on his album Me Against The World.
+In 1995, she appeared on rapper Tupac Shakur's song "Me Against the World", which was featured on the Bad Boys movie soundtrack and appeared on his album Me Against the World.
 A year later, she signed with Work Group and intensified work on her debut album Miracle (1996).
 The album was preceded by first single "Forever More", produced by Narada Michael Walden, which achieved its biggest success in New Zealand where it reached number five on the charts.
-Another single, "Over and Over," appeared on the soundtrack of the comedy film The First Wives Club (1996) and became a hit in Europe and Australia, particularly in Norway and United Kingdom, where it entered the top ten and the top 20, respectively.
+Another single, "Over and Over", appeared on the soundtrack of the comedy film The First Wives Club (1996) and became a hit in Europe and Australia, particularly in Norway and United Kingdom, where it entered the top ten and the top 20, respectively.
 Miracle, executive produced by Randy Jackson, peaked at number seven on the Norwegian Albums Chart and entered the top thirty in the Netherlands.

 In 1997, Johnson toured Europe as an opening act for Michael Jackson and 3T.
 She did not release any further material and slipped out of the limelight.
 However, in the early- to mid-200s, she was listed as a co-writer on several projects, including Pam & Dodi's self-titled Geffen Records debut, rapper I-20's debut studio album Self Explanatory (2004) and three tracks on singer Leela James's debut album A Change Is Gonna Come.
 Following a concert in Johannesburg, Johnson lived in South Africa beginning in January 2009.
-There, she began work on her second album with local label Ghetto Ruff Records owner Lance Stehr, with whom she finished several songs before moving to Limpopo to work with advocate Tumi Mokwena, who worked with Johnson at his stable TMP Records.
+There, she began work on her second album with local label Ghetto Ruff Records owner Lance Stehr, with whom she finished several songs before moving to Limpopo to work with a controversial former attorney Tumi Mokwena, who worked with Johnson at his stable TMP Records.